 - > Reassure victims that they are being taken seriously and that they will be supported and kept safe.
-They shouldn't be given the impression they are creating a problem or made to feel ashamed for making a report - > Understand that children might not be ready or know how to tell someone about abuse they've experienced - > Know that children might not recognise their experiences as harmful - > Be vigilant as multiple safeguarding issues will overlap with one another - > Be aware of the risk factors that increase the likelihood of involvement in serious violence - > Know that children who are (or who are perceived to be) lesbian, gay, bisexual, transgender or questioning (LGBT) can be targeted by other children - > Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns
+They shouldn't be given the impression they are creating a problem or made to feel ashamed for making a report - Report any concerns related to sexual abuse, no matter how low-level, and this report must be done immediately.
+BWSCP Child Sexual Abuse Webpage - Know that online monitoring and filtering systems provide a safe environment to learn and work by protecting pupils and staff from harmful and inappropriate content online.
+What's seen to be harmful will depend on each pupil.
+As a result, all staff will monitor what children are looking at if they are using internet-enabled devices in school. - > Understand that children might not be ready or know how to tell someone about abuse they've experienced - > Know that children might not recognise their experiences as harmful - > Be vigilant as multiple safeguarding issues will overlap with one another - > Be aware of the risk factors that increase the likelihood of involvement in serious violence - Know that children who are (or who are perceived to be) lesbian, gay, bisexual, transgender or questioning (LGBT) can be targeted by other children - > Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns